freddyox/freddyox.github.io/about.md

 <i>this represents a central problem in nuclear physics</i>.
 The theoretical difficulty with
 the nucleon requires intensive experimentation, which is steadily increasing our knowledge of hadron structure and the strong interaction.
-My research interests revolve around utilizing fundamental scattering interactions to probe the nucleon structure in order to contribute towards a complete understanding of the nucleon.</p>
+My Ph.D. revolves around utilizing fundamental scattering interactions to probe the nucleon structure in order to contribute towards a complete understanding of the nucleon.</p>

+## Misc.
+Photos
  <figure>
   <img src="/images/rich.JPG" alt="" height="100%" width="100%">
   <figcaption>Fig. 1 - A Ring Imaging CHerenkov (RICH) detector used for particle